Dr George Roberts (he/him)

 Research interests

-I also have a broad interest in the relationship between decolonisation and the media, especially the political economy of newsprint.
+Finally, I am interested in the relationship between decolonisation and the media, particularly around the political economy of the print media.
+I have written about Swahili newspapers in Tanzania and the global history of newsprint.
 I am currently co-editing, with Zamda Geuza (Exeter) and Emma Hunter (Edinburgh), a book on newspapers and publishing in Tanzania since independence.

 Publications